cppsm/cppsm.github.io/index.md

 - any number of executable tests in the `testing` directory, and
 - an executable program in the `program` directory.

-Try the `cppsm hello` script.
+Try the `cppsm init-hello` script.
 It generates a simple example project that has essentially the following structure:

     CMakeLists.txt
     equipment/